oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/04-wls-domain.md

 A Docker image `domain1-image:1.0` will be created.
 Note that the database name is the same as the domain name.

 The domain configuration is burned into the image.
 What's in the domain configuration?
-- One data source, one JDBC store, one JMS server and a JMS module.
+- One data source, one JDBC store, one JMS server, and a JMS module.
 All the resources are deployed to the cluster.
-- Two web applications deployed to cluster: test-webapp and wls-exporter.
+- Two web applications deployed to cluster: `test-webapp` and `wls-exporter`.

 ### Deploy the Domain Resource
-Create a secret for WebLogic administrative credential.
+Create a secret for the WebLogic administrative credential.
 ```
 kubectl -n default create secret generic domain1-weblogic-credentials \
       --from-literal=username=weblogic \